 First Offense: The Personal Electronic Device will be confiscated for five school days.
-The Personal Electronic Device will be returned to a parent or guardian of the offending student.
+Student will turn in phone at the beginning of the school day and it can be picked up at the end of the instructional day.

 Second Offense: The Personal Electronic Device will be confiscated for five school days.
-The Personal Electronic Device will be returned to a parent or guardian of the offending student.
+Student will turn in phone at the beginning of the school day and it can be picked up at the end of the instructional day.

-Third Offense: The Personal Electronic Device will be confiscated for five school days.
+Third Offense: The Personal Electronic Device will be confiscated for five school days at principal discretion.
 The Personal Electronic Device will be returned to a parent or guardian of the offending student.

-Subsequent Offenses: The Personal Electronic Device will be confiscated for 5 school days and the students may be assigned up to 10 days of on campus suspension.
+Subsequent Offenses: The Personal Electronic Device will be confiscated for 5 school days and the students may be assigned on campus suspension.
 The Personal Electronic Device will be returned to the parent or guardian of the offending student.